 Second, it provided enhanced athletic performance.
 In the build up to the London games, the British publication The Telegraph published an article detailing research on beetroot and how it boosted stamina.
 It noted that drinking beetroot juice doubled the amount of nitrate in the blood of volunteers, and reduced the rate at which muscles used their main source of energy.
 It found that beetroot juice helped muscles work more efficiently and lowered their oxygen uptake.
 The same effect was seen during both low-intensity and high-intensity exercise.

-Specifically, Chris Thompson, of the University of Exeter’s School of Sport and Health Sciences noted, “Those who had taken the nitrate-rich Beet Juice saw a 3.5% improvement in sprint performance and a 3% increase in their speed of making decisions without hindering accuracy."
+Specifically, Chris Thompson, of the University of Exeter’s School of Sport and Health Sciences noted, “Those who had taken the nitrate-rich Beet Juice saw an improvement in sprint performance and an increase in their speed of making decisions without hindering accuracy."
 The full study is published in the European Journal of Applied Physiology and available on PubMed.

 On the U.S side of the Atlantic, studies also found that regularly drinking beetroot juice increases exercise performance in terms of the heart's workload and oxygen delivery to the body’s muscles.
 "We were surprised by how little nitrate was needed to see such a large effect, “ said Dr. Amrita Ahluwalia in the American Journal of Physiology – Regulatory, Integrative and Comparative Physiology.

 Third, the energy provided was almost instantaneous.
 The UK study showed that the nitrate in beetroot juice reduces oxygen uptake quickly after consumption, making exercise less tiring.
-Beetroot juice became the new king in the gym, pool, and on the track, helping athletes exercise up to 16 percent longer.
+Beetroot juice became the new king in the gym, pool, and on the track.*

-Nutrology’s beetroot product, Beet Natural Pre-Workout, notes that you will feel the beetroot energy in five minutes or less after consuming it as a delicious additive to your water.
-Each serving of Beet Natural Pre-Workout is loaded with 3000mg beet juice, 2000mg beta alanine, 2000mg of Vitamin C, 1250mg of Yerba Mate and 1000mg of Creatinol-O-Phosphate.
+Nutrology’s beetroot product, Beet Natural Pre-Workout, notes that you will feel the beetroot energy after consuming it as a delicious additive to your water.* Each serving of Beet Natural Pre-Workout is loaded with 3000mg beet juice, 2000mg of Vitamin C, 1250mg of Yerba Mate, 1000mg of mushroom blend, and 250mg of VitaCholine.
 There is no creatine or artificial sweeteners.

 Beetroot, proven for centuries to have great health benefits, is now one of the undisputed kings of guilt free energy in the gym as well!* Just ask world-class Olympic athletes.